Mapato/simplexml/README.md

 simplexml
 =========

-Transforming xml to a dictionary of lists
+Transforming xml to a python dictionary of lists

 Sorry, it is nearly impossible to commit the source file, so I cannot share my work.